 Gautam Machiraju

-Data copilots for scientific discovery
+Data copilots for biomedical discovery

 gmachi [AT] {stanford, cs.stanford} [DOT] edu